EnesUrkmezz/enesurkmezz/README.md

-<h2 align="center">Hello there! 🚀 I'm Front-end Developer from Istanbul / Turkey
+<h2 align="center">Hello there! 🚀 I'm DevOps Engineer and Front-end Developer from Istanbul / Turkey
 </h2>

-- 👾  I’m currently working with **React.js and anything related with JavaScript.**
+- 👾  I’m currently working with **Kubernetes-Docker-KubeSphere and anything related with JavaScript.**

-- 🔭 I’m currently working on Jeton Digital
+- 🔭 I’m currently working on KubeSphere

 - 📫  How to reach me **enessurkmez@gmail.com**